dflowscans/DFlowMangaCMS/README.md

 #### Note: Only this README will be updated.
 The others you see in this repo will NOT be updated.

+## Setting ENV variables:

+Update `Program.cs`'s variables with you database's FTP/SSH credentials.
+Also make sure to add the IP and PORT your database is hosted on.

 ## Compiling the code:
 #### Note: This is not neccessary but it is recommended as sometimes I'll probably forget to compile it myself and you'll be using an older version.
 #### Note: All commands should be run in the root directory of the project.